 - In thermodynamics, we basically deal with the macroscopic bodies or systems i.e., an assembly of a larger number of molecules so that it has certain values of pressure, volume, temperature.

 - Heat and Work are the two modes of energy interaction of one body with another.

-- It is the part of the universe which is under observation.
+- It is the part of the universe that is under observation.

-- This system may be a solid, liquid and gas or a combination of any of these.
+- This system may be a solid, liquid and gas or a combination of these.

 - Rest part of the universe which interacts with the system.